vncsms/Metin2FishBot/README.md

 ## Requirements:
 `python 3.8.5` and `pip`

-- Preferable use the version 3.8.5, because others versions is gettings some errors in the Opencv library.
+- Preferable use the version 3.8.5, because others versions is getting few errors in the Opencv library installation.

-## Case you don't know how to install these requiremetns:
+## Case you don't know how to install these requirements:

 - Download python https://www.python.org/downloads/release/python-385/ bottom of the page.
 You may download the executable.
 - Install Python.
 - Copy the path of your python.
-I'll appear something like that: `C:\Users\user\AppData\Local\Programs\Python\Python38-32`.
+Is something like that: `C:\Users\yourwindowsusername\AppData\Local\Programs\Python\Python38-32`.
 - And paste inside your enviroment variables:
+<img src="/images/python.png" width="600">
 - Also add a new one, but with the name `\Scripts` in the end.
-Like that: `C:\Users\user\AppData\Local\Programs\Python\Python38-32\Scripts`.
+Like that: `C:\Users\yourwindowsusername\AppData\Local\Programs\Python\Python38-32\Scripts`.
 - YOU HAVE PAY ATTENTION IN THE PATH, EVERY COMPUTER HAS A DIFERENT PATH, BECAUSE THE NAME OF THE USER.

-<img src="/images/python.png" width="600">

 - Download https://bootstrap.pypa.io/get-pip.py (You can just press CTRL + S)
-- Here you need to know how navigate inside console.
+- Now you need to know how navigate inside console.
 To learn about: https://www.digitalcitizen.life/command-prompt-how-use-basic-commands
 - Open a CMD console and execute the file: `python get-pip.py`.
 You need to be in the same folder of the file to do That.
 - Now enter inside the bot folder and execute the command: `pip install virtualenv`
 - In the same folder: `virtualenv metin2`